Naval mine: World War II

 From this data, known methods were used to clear these mines.
-Early methods included the use of large electromagnets dragged behind ships or below low-flying aircraft (a number of older bombers like the Vickers Wellington were used for this).
+Early methods included the use of large electromagnets dragged behind ships or below low-flying aircraft (a number of smaller bombers like the Vickers Wellington were used for this).
 Both of these methods had the disadvantage of "sweeping" only a small strip.
 A better solution was found in the "Double-L Sweep" using electrical cables dragged behind ships that passed large pulses of current through the seawater.
 This created a large magnetic field and swept the entire area between the two ships.
 The older methods continued to be used in smaller areas.
 The Suez Canal continued to be swept by aircraft, for instance.

 While these methods were useful for clearing mines from local ports, they were of little or no use for enemy-controlled areas.
 These were typically visited by warships, and the majority of the fleet then underwent a massive degaussing process, where their hulls had a slight "south" bias induced into them which offset the concentration-effect almost to zero.